The Benefits of Pre-Surgical Consultations for Patients and Physicians

 by Amber Henson, on May 11, 2021

 Knowledge is power.
 All physicians are in command of an incredible amount of knowledge.
 They are there to guide their patients in the direction of how to both heal and regain function.
 Surgeons, specifically, are there to do the work that will prepare people who are facing an amputation, elective or otherwise, to return to their daily lives and careers.

 What can we do to work together with the physician to help set up the patient for prosthetic success?
 Our goal is to partner with physicians and come up with a game plan.

-The clinical team at Arm Dynamics is here to provide input to surgeons regarding prosthetic options at the time of injury that will inform them of the optimal limb presentation.
+The Arm Dynamics clinical team is here to provide input to surgeons regarding prosthetic options at the time of injury that will inform them of the optimal limb presentation.
 Surgeons are experts in their field and have the opportunity to collaborate with specialists in the field of upper limb prosthetic rehabilitation.
 We want to support them in their work before they operate on their patient.